MegEngine/examples/README.md

 This is the examples of using MegEngine:
 * For showcase examples .
 * For examples mentioned on https://www.megengine.org.cn/ .
-* For supoprt for publicity .
+* For support for publicity .

 ## License
 [Apache License 2.0](https://github.com/MegEngine/examples/blob/main/LICENSE) .